-Angeles has worked nationally and internationally as a professional and personal consultant and with organizations, groups, communities, professionals and individuals.
-Drawing upon her bi-cultural background and lifelong work as a cultural anthropologist, educator, mediator, and award winning author, Angeles is known for her deep commitment, integrity and her skills for facilitating positive and sustainable changes with individuals and organizations.
-She seeks what is possible, beyond what is knowable to serve the individual and collective greater good.
-As a cultural anthropologist, educator, mediator and author, she brings a deep commitment, diverse and extensive experience, authentic, compassionate and direct approach to her work with thousands of individuals over 45 years.
+Angeles worked nationally and internationally as a professional and personal consultant and with organizations, groups, communities, professionals and individuals.
+Drawing upon her bi-cultural background and lifelong work as a cultural anthropologist, educator, mediator, and award winning author, Angeles was known for her deep commitment, integrity and her skills for facilitating positive and sustainable changes with individuals and organizations.
+She sought what is possible, beyond what is knowable to serve the individual and collective greater good.
+As a cultural anthropologist, educator, mediator and author, she brought a deep commitment, diverse and extensive experience, authentic, compassionate and direct approach to her work with thousands of individuals over 45 years.

 Private Mentoring & Consultations

-Personal and professional mentoring around life transitions such as work, health, relationships, creative projects, professional development, improved problem solving and communication and interpersonal issues are only a few areas of her expertise.
-She consults via the phone and is available, locally, nationally and internationally.
-Mentoring sessions, which encompass elements of coaching, is more direct, focused and strategic, in that an individual works with Angeles on “next steps”.
+Angeles did personal and professional mentoring around life transitions such as work, health, relationships, creative projects, professional development, improved problem solving and communication and interpersonal issues are only a few areas of her expertise, and did consultations, locally, nationally and internationally.
+Mentoring sessions, which encompass elements of coaching, is more direct, focused and strategic, in that an individual worked with Angeles on “next steps”.
 Mentoring is not psychotherapy or past oriented, but instead focuses on “present-forward”, in addressing an issue and engaging possibilities that can support success, achievable outcomes and goals.
-Individuals often seek guidance or mentoring related to personal and professional work, relationships, creative projects, life transitions or when looking for new openings and possibilities beyond what they have achieved or previously considered.
+Individuals often sought guidance or mentoring related to personal and professional work, relationships, creative projects, life transitions or when looking for new openings and possibilities beyond what they have achieved or previously considered.
 Ideal for people in work, relationship, health, financial or identity transitions.

 Professional Consultations: Organizations, Teams and Communities